 - a.
-Absolute amplitude accuracy is the total of all amplitude measurement errors, and applies over the following subset of settings and conditions: $1 \text{ Hz} \le \text{RBW} \le 1 \text{ MHz}$ ; Input signal -10 to -50 dBm (details below); Input attenuation 10 dB; span < 5 MHz (nominal additional error for span $\ge 5 \text{ MHz}$ is 0.02 dB); all settings auto-coupled except Swp Time Rules = Accuracy; combinations of low signal level and wide RBW use VBW $\le 30 \text{ kHz}$ to reduce noise.
-When using FFT sweeps, the signal must be at the center frequency. - This absolute amplitude accuracy specification includes the sum of the following individual specifications under the conditions listed above: Scale Fidelity, Reference Level Accuracy, Display Scale Switching Uncertainty, Resolution Bandwidth Switching Uncertainty, 50 MHz Amplitude Reference Accuracy, and the accuracy with which the instrument aligns its internal gains to the 50 MHz Amplitude Reference. - The only difference between signals within the range ending at -50 dBm and those signals below that level is the scale fidelity.
-Our specifications show the possibility of increased errors below -80 dBm at the mixer, thus -70 dBm at the input.
-Therefore, one reasonably conservative approach to estimating the Absolute Amplitude Uncertainty below -70 dBm at the mixer would be to add an additional - $\pm 0.05$ dB (the difference between the above -80 dBm at the mixer scale fidelity at the lower level scale fidelity) to the Absolute Amplitude Uncertainty. - b.
+Absolute amplitude accuracy is the total of all amplitude measurement errors, and applies over the following subset of settings and conditions: $1 \text{ Hz} \le \text{RBW} \le 1 \text{ MHz}$; Input signal -10 to -50 dBm (details below); Input attenuation 10 dB; span < 5 MHz (nominal additional error for span $\ge 5 \text{ MHz}$ is 0.02 dB); all settings auto-coupled except Swp Time Rules = Accuracy; combinations of low signal level and wide RBW use VBW $\le 30 \text{ kHz}$ to reduce noise.
+When using FFT sweeps, the signal must be at the center frequency. - This absolute amplitude accuracy specification includes the sum of the following individual specifications under the conditions listed above: Scale Fidelity, Reference Level Accuracy, Display Scale Switching Uncertainty, Resolution Bandwidth Switching Uncertainty, 50 MHz Amplitude Reference Accuracy, and the accuracy with which the instrument aligns its internal gains to the 50 MHz Amplitude Reference. - The only difference between signals within the range above -50 dBm and those signals below that level is the scale fidelity.
+Our specifications and experience show no difference between signals above and below this level.
+The only reason our Absolute Amplitude Uncertainty specification does not go below this level is that noise detracts from our ability to verify the performance at all levels with acceptable test times and yields.
+So the performance is not warranted at lower levels, but we fully expect it to be the same.

+- b.
 Absolute Amplitude Accuracy for a wide range of signal and measurement settings, covers the 95th percentile proportion with 95% confidence.
 Here are the details of what is covered and how the computation is made: The wide range of conditions of RBW, signal level, VBW, reference level and display scale are discussed in footnote a.
 There are 44 quasi-random combinations used, tested at a 50 MHz signal frequency.
 We compute the 95th percentile proportion with 95% confidence for this set observed over a statistically significant number of instruments.
 Also, the frequency response relative to the 50 MHz response is characterized by varying the signal across a large number of quasi-random verification frequencies that are chosen to not correspond with the frequency response adjustment frequencies.
 We again compute the 95th percentile proportion with 95% confidence for this set observed over a statistically significant number of instruments.
 We also compute the 95th percentile accuracy of tracing the calibration of the 50 MHz absolute amplitude accuracy to a national standards organization.
 We also compute the 95th percentile accuracy of tracing the calibration of the relative frequency response to a national standards organization.
 We take the root-sum-square of these four independent Gaussian parameters.
 To that rss we add the environmental effects of temperature variations across the 20 to 30°C range.
 These computations and measurements are made with the mechanical attenuator only in circuit, set to the reference state of 10 dB. - A similar process is used for computing the result when using the electronic attenuator under a wide range of settings: all even settings from 4 through 24 dB inclusive, with the mechanical attenuator set to 10 dB.
-Then the worst of the two computed 95th percentile results (they ere very close) is shown. - c.
+The 95th percentile result was 0.21 dB. - c.
 Same settings as footnote a, except that the signal level at the preamp input is -40 to -80 dBm.
 Total power at preamp (dBm) = total power at input (dBm) minus input attenuation (dB).
 This specification applies for signal frequencies above 100 kHz.